Iceland Map And Satellite

 A few handy maps, therefore, can take a lot of the stress out of working out what to do.
 At Guide to Iceland, we have maps to help guests planning all different kinds of trips, such as the best routes around the country, the most popular waterfalls, and the highlights of the capital.
 Even tourists who do not like to plan too far ahead will them helpful for simple navigation.

-If you have booked a self-drive tour or guided vacation package, in which your route, accommodation and tours will be booked for you, the following maps can still help you visualise what is ahead and get excited for your travels.
+If you have booked a self-drive tour or guided vacation package, in which your route, accommodation, and tours will be booked for you, the following maps can still help you visualize what is ahead and get excited about your travels.

 The Westfjords are Iceland’s second most remote area after the uninhabited Highlands, simply because the region is cut off from the Ring Road and a bit of a detour to travel to.
 Many of the roads within it are gravel and snowstorms on mountain passes happen even in summer, so you’ll need to take your time as you drive from one scenic fjord to another.

 The Westfjords are hardly accessible during winter time due to heavy snowfalls, closed roads, and even avalanche threats, but in summer are absolutely magical.

 If you are seeking magnificent natural features, incredible landscapes, and a wealth of wildlife, it is recommended to spend a few days here.